 Dave Olson, Published April 26 2013

-That message was underscored numerous times this morning at the CULTIVATE.you conference at the Fargo Theatre, which featured talks by Rich Karlgaard, a North Dakota native and publisher of Forbes magazine, and Mike Cannon-Brookes, co-founder and co-CEO of Sydney, Australia-based Atlassian, one of the world’s fastest-growing enterprise software companies.
+That message was underscored numerous times Friday at the CULTIVATE.you conference at the Fargo Theatre.
+It featured talks by Rich Karlgaard, a North Dakota native and publisher of Forbes magazine, and Mike Cannon-Brookes, co-founder and co-CEO of Atlassian, a Sidney, Australia-based company that is one of the world’s fastest-growing enterprise software firms.

-Cannon-Brookes said a goal of his company is to ruin their talented employees for any other employer by making sure they have fun in addition to working hard.
+Cannon-Brookes said a goal of his company is to ruin their talented employees for any other employer.
+One way they do that is to make sure employees have fun in addition to working hard.

-“We take the pulse of our people every day,” he said.
+“We take the pulse of our people every day,” Cannon-Brookes said.

 Karlgaard said he is bothered by a trend among Silicon Valley managers and others who believe that for a company to make it big, employees must suffer.